Improving Text-to-Image Generation with Intrinsic Self-Confidence Rewards: Method: SOLACE

 \subsection{Stabilization and Efficiency Techniques}

 \smallbreak

-\textbf{Denoising reduction for efficient training.} Following Flow-GRPO~\cite{liu2025flowgrpo}, we shorten the reverse-time horizon during training by subsampling the denoising steps.
-This reduces compute without degrading downstream gains: e.g., while SD3.5 uses $40$ sampling steps at inference, we use 10 denoising steps during training .
-We empirically find that this does not sacrifice image quality at test time, but facilitates substantially faster training.
+\textbf{Denoising reduction for efficient training.} Following Flow-GRPO~\cite{liu2025flowgrpo}, we shorten the reverse-time horizon by subsampling the denoising steps.
+This reduces compute without degrading gains: e.g., while SD3.5 uses $40$ steps at inference, we use 10 during training.
+We find that this does not sacrifice image quality at test time, while enabling faster training.

 \smallbreak